CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ### Task 1: Create Document Intelligence resource

+In this task, you will learn how to create a **Document Intelligence** resource in Azure to extract, analyze, and process data from documents using AI-powered tools.

 You can use Azure AI Document Intelligence by creating either a *Document Intelligence* resource or an *Azure AI services* resource.
 In this exercise, you will create *Document Intelligence* resource, if you don’t already have one.

 1. In another browser tab, open [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio), signing in with your following credentials: